danubehack/2016_01_explore-your-urbane-environment/README.md

 # About Explore Your Urban Environment
 > Explore nature within your city with treasure hunts based on open environmental data.
 > The demo for the project is available on [explore.karin.green](https://explore.karin.green)
-# About Explore Your Urban Environment
+# Open Data used in this project
 [Tree Inventory Vienna](https://www.data.gv.at/katalog/dataset/c91a4635-8b7d-43fe-9b27-d95dec8392a7)
 [Basemap.at](http://www.basemap.at)
 [OSM](http://http://www.openstreetmap.org/)